wizardy0ga/Windows-Shellcode-Injection-Methods/Injection Methods/Local Process/Threadless Function Hook/Readme.md

 The hook can be inserted within any function that has a memory hole within a 2GB range, up or down from the address of the target function.
 This limitation is due to the use of the call instruction with the hook, which expects a signed 32-bit function address.
 This means the call instruction can't acess anything beyond 2GB, up or down.
 For this reason, our shellcode loader & payload must be placed within a memory hole in this range.

 To ensure our shellcode is placed within this range, we'll need to calculate a predefined memory range based on the address of the function.
-This differs from typical execution method such as CreateThread which allows for allocation of the payload anywhere in memory.
+This differs from typical execution methods such as CreateThread which allows for allocation of the payload anywhere in memory.

 #### Runtime Patching
 Before patching the target function with the hook, we'll need to patch the trampoline itself with the offset of the base address of the payload.
 This provides the call instruction with the address to execute.